Meta Prompt Guide

 - Module:

-client.speech.to_text_translate() - Purpose: Combine speech recognition and translation to detect the spoken language and returns the transcript and the BCP-47 code of the most predominant language.
+client.speech_to_text.translate() - Purpose: Combine speech recognition and translation to detect the spoken language and returns the transcript and the BCP-47 code of the most predominant language.

 - Best for: Detecting the language from spoken input and returning the transcript in English and the corresponding BCP-47 language code.